Phone-GWP-group

 The short answer is that if plastic is the single largest material by weight, the tax considers the entire item as plastic packaging.

-What about compostable, biodegradable and bio-based plastics?
+What about compostable, biodegradable, and bio-plastics?

-Even though the plastic packaging tax aims to result in environmental benefits, compostable, biodegradable and bio-based plastics are not exempt from the tax.
+Even though the Plastic Packaging Tax aims to result in environmental benefits, compostable, biodegradable, and bio-based plastics are not exempt from the tax.

-What about items for multiple uses (e.g. tote containers)?
+What about items for multiple uses (e.g., tote containers)?

 Is any other plastic packaging exempt from the tax?